 Publisher: Constant Communicators

-Time to Refresh is available to purchase on and
+Time to Refresh is available to purchase on Amazon and Barnes and Noble.

 About the Author

 For the past 25 years, Karen Brown Tyson worked for Fortune 500 companies in the fast food, pharmaceutical, and telecommunication industries.
 Today, Karen is the founder of Constant Communicators, a lifestyle business that helps people improve their business writing skills.
 Time to Refresh: A 21-Day Devotional to Renew Your Mind After Being Laid Off, Fired or Sidelined was released in August 2018.
 Karen lives in North Carolina with her husband and son.

 Trust me, I get it.

 Life as a writer can be both exciting and terrifying.
 You love being able to transform your innermost thoughts into words.
 But you can’t help being nervous about sharing your innermost thoughts with readers.

 You constantly wonder what people think about your writing.
 And you worry your writing isn’t as good as other writers?

 You are not alone.
 I felt the same way.
 But I had to tell myself, ‘Enough is enough.’

 After years of doubt, I realize I cannot control what people think when they read my material.
 I cannot control their comments or how my writing makes a reader feel.
 The only things I can control are my approach to writing, how I see myself as a writer and the material my writing produces.